 Giving yourself some time off from your work means you are practising self-care, leading you to greater happiness, health and prosperity in the workplace and beyond.

 A great way of managing stress is through mindfulness and practicing self care.
-Why not give our Mindful Reset online course a try - the first week is for free and it can be done from anywhere: courses.theresetbutton.co.uk
+Try mindfulness from home here - courses.theresetbutton.co.uk